 There’s just one little wrinkle: The best balance transfer cards are often reserved for people with good to excellent credit.
 That doesn’t mean you’re shut out of transferring a balance if you have bad credit.
 But you may have to work a little harder to find the right card option.
 These tips can help you find the best terms for transferring a balance if you have less-than-perfect credit.

 Can you get approved for a balance transfer with bad credit?

 Credit card companies take a close look at credit scores for balance transfer approvals.
 There may be minimum score thresholds you need to meet to qualify for a transfer offer.

 The bar may be raised even higher during periods of economic uncertainty.
-In response to the coronavirus pandemic, many banks have taken a more cautious approach when issuing new credit.
+For example, in response to the coronavirus pandemic, many banks took a more cautious approach toward issuing new credit.

 These types of underwriting measures help credit card companies manage risk when lending.
 But you aren’t automatically counted out for a balance transfer if your score puts you in “fair” or “poor” credit territory.

 “Getting a balance transfer with bad credit is difficult but not impossible,” says Leslie H. Tayne, a consumer debt attorney and founder of Tayne Law Group.
-“However, it will be incredibly difficult to qualify for the most competitive 0% APR options.”
+“However, it will be incredibly difficult to qualify for the most competitive 0 percent APR options.”

 If you’re interested in a balance transfer card for bad credit, it’s important to understand that you may not be approved for the typical promotional terms.

-Instead of a 0% APR, for instance, you may still pay interest on balance transfers.
-The time period for paying balances off at the promotional rate may be shorter compared to balance transfer offers for good or excellent credit.
+Instead of a 0 percent APR, for instance, you may still pay interest on balance transfers.
+The time period for paying balances off at the promotional rate may be shorter compared with balance transfer offers for good or excellent credit.
 You should also be prepared to have fewer card options to choose from.